 - Suggest that students look up rules about a pattern you have marked, in a reliable reference work, and to apply the pattern correctly to the marked sentences.

 - Suggest that students work with a tutor to master particular patterns that you have marked in their paper.
 Working through a pattern with an instructor or tutor has been shown to increase the likelihood of student self-correction.
-Tutoring for R&C students is available from the Student Learning Center, Academic Services in the Residence Halls, and the Athletic Study Center.
+Tutoring for R&C students is available from the Student Learning Center, the Art of Writing Departmental Tutoring Program, Academic Services in the Residence Halls, and the Athletic Study Center.
 (Please see the Additional Resources page.)